Giant piezoelectric effects of topological structures in stretched ferroelectric membranes

-The misfit strain-temperature domain stability diagram is presented in Fig.~\ref{MD}\textbf{a}, revealing three well-known domain structures and a novel, metastable topological structure that resembles a spin spiral~\cite{Tsunoda89p10427,Tsunoda93p133}.
+The strain-temperature domain stability diagram is presented in Fig.~\ref{MD}\textbf{a}, revealing three well-known domain structures and a novel, metastable topological structure that resembles a spin spiral~\cite{Tsunoda89p10427,Tsunoda93p133}.
 The three recognized domain morphologies are: a single $c$-domain state comprised solely of [001] domains; a $c/a$ two-domain state with [001] and [100] (or [010]) domains; and an $a_1/a_2$ two-domain state with [100] and [010] domains.
 Predicted without empirical parameters, the strain-driven evolution of these domain structures, $c\rightarrow c/a\rightarrow a_1/a_2$, agrees well with results from phase-field simulations~\cite{Li01p3878,Kavle22p2203469}.
 The topological structure, which we name ``dipole spiral," features canted dipoles that progressively rotate around the [001] direction (see detailed discussions below).
-Figure~\ref{MD}\textbf{b} plots the energies of domain structures at 300 K against $a_{\rm IP}$.
-Under certain strain conditions, multiple domain morphologies can coexist.
-For example, in the range of $3.956<a_{\rm IP}<3.960$~\AA, $a_1/a_2$, $c/a$, and the dipole spiral are all stable in MD simulations.
-Specifically, the dipole spiral, albeit energetically higher than the lowest-energy state, demonstrates significant robustness across a broad temperature and strain range (Fig.~\ref{MD}\textbf{a}).
-These findings convey that MPB-like phase competitions, predicted by zero-Kelvin DFT calculations, actually manifest as complex domain structures at finite temperatures, prompting an essential inquiry: can the domain structure enhance the piezoelectric response in the absence of MPB?
+Figure~\ref{MD}\textbf{b} plots the energies of domain structures at 300~K against $a_{\rm IP}$.
+For certain strains \note{($\eta$, computed relative to the ground-state in-plane lattice constant of the $c$-domain PbTiO$_3$ at 300~K)}, multiple domain morphologies can coexist.
+For example, in the range of \note{$0.94\%<\eta<1.05\%$}, $a_1/a_2$, $c/a$, and the dipole spiral are all stable in MD simulations.
+The dipole spiral, albeit energetically higher than the lowest-energy state, demonstrates significant robustness across a broad temperature and strain range (Fig.~\ref{MD}\textbf{a}). \note{It is noted that we observe a discontinuous evolution from a $c$-domain state to a dipole spiral at a critical strain of $a_{\rm IP}\approx3.954$~\AA~(see Fig.~S12).} These findings convey that MPB-like phase competitions, predicted by zero-Kelvin DFT calculations, actually manifest as complex domain structures at finite temperatures, prompting an essential inquiry: can the domain structure enhance the piezoelectric response in the absence of MPB?